 B.A., Studio Art, cum laude, Rhodes College, Memphis, TN

-Brian Russell began his artistic endeavors in black and white photography with a concentration on the human form.
-This was his primary medium until his introduction to sculpture in 1981.
-Beginning in wood and stone carving, Brian progressed to fabricating large freestanding sculptures from scrap steel and industrial debris.
+Brian Russell began his artistic endeavors in black and white photography with a concentration on the human form until his introduction to sculpture in 1981.
+Beginning in wood and stone carving, Brian progressed from fabricating large freestanding sculptures from scrap steel and industrial debris to making furniture and other functional items.

 On a visit to New Zealand in 1999 Russell was exposed to a lost wax glass casting technique that produced exciting results and helped him to arrive at his current location: a fusion of forged metals and cast glass unique to his sculpture.
-The transparency and optical nature of the colored cast glass have an inherent emotional effect that enable the artist to speak quietly, yet powerfully about his ideas on the nature of reality and purity of form.
 The effect of the metal forgings, synergized with the images presented by the vivid glass castings give life to his sculptures.